mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 •Now select “create”:<br>
 *You should now see your newly created resource group “ProdApp1-RG” appear under “resource groups”*:<br>

+Never modify: “DENIES”
+Deny all inbound
+Deny all outbound
+As always don’t touch aoutbound rules as well
+It will render your firewall useless
+You “lock the door inside your own house”
+Your in door should obviously have limitations however your out door should not have limitation

+The 6500’s represent the relative weight
+The lightest stay at the top
+The heaviest stay at the bottom
+The smaller numbers go first

+Inbound Security Rules

+Create another inbound rule for HTTP

+# 2. **Create a Network Security Group**
+Create a Security Group
+Next, we will create our security group
+Navigate to network security group and select “create”
+TAGS:
+Go ahead and create this familiar set of tags Validation Screen:
+If we select go to resource, we will be in what appears to be a “Firewall” environment complete with all of the bells and whistles
 # 2. **Create a Virtual Network**
 Let’s create our VNnet next.
 Select from portal dashboard or type it into the search bar.
 <br>